bictorv/chaosnet-bridge/NCP.md

 1. one to handle data from the socket to the connection, and
 1. one to handle data from the connection to the network

-Tons of locking, but probably not enough.
+Tons of locking, but possibly not enough.

 ## Caveats

-Currently (2020-06-03), the server side (LSN) is not very debugged.

 The foreign protocol type (see [Section 6](https://tumbleweed.nu/r/lm-3/uv/amber.html#Using-Foreign-Protocols-in-Chaosnet) in Chaosnet) is not even tried.